-The consistent increase in frequency and severity of data breach incidents, coupled with the introduction of data privacy regulations such as GDPR and CCPA (recently amended by the CPRA), is encouraging organizations to revisit their privacy operations and how they handle their consumers’ personal information.
+The consistent increase in frequency and severity of data breach incidents, coupled with the introduction of data privacy regulations such as GDPR and CCPA (recently amended by the CPRA), encourages organizations to revisit their privacy operations and how they handle their consumers’ personal information.

-The quest for better handling, management, and protection of consumers’ personal information begins with fully understanding a concept called “Data Mapping” and understanding what a data mapping activity under the CCPA would entail.
+The quest for better handling, managing, and protecting consumers’ personal information includes a critical component called “Data Mapping” and understanding what a data mapping activity entails under the CCPA.

 But first, what is Data Mapping?
-Rehan Jalil, CEO SECURITI.ai, in his book titled "PrivacyOps: Automation & Orchestration for Privacy Compliance” defines data mapping as, “A system of cataloging the data collected by the organization, helping identify how that data is used, stored and processed, and how that data travels within and beyond the organization.
+Rehan Jalil, CEO of Securiti.ai, in his book titled "PrivacyOps: Automation & Orchestration for Privacy Compliance,” defines data mapping as “A system of cataloging the data collected by the organization, helping identify how that data is used, stored and processed, and how that data travels within and beyond the organization.

 Thus Data Mapping is the process of creating a map of how data is managed across your organization.
-Without undertaking this activity, organizations would not be able to keep track of the personal information they collect from their consumers, where the personal information is stored, what type of personal information is stored or provide adequate privacy and security controls to protect that personal information.
+Without undertaking this activity, organizations would not be able to keep track of the personal information they collect from their consumers, where it is stored, what type of personal information is stored, and how it moves across systems, users, or applications.

 In modern organizations, there are multiple data collection and processing elements combined with in-house and cloud-based application and storage infrastructure, with highly fluid data sharing and processing agreements in place.
 With more than 80% of enterprise workloads now moving to the cloud, organizations are finding it hard to document and track the flow of information across cloud assets.